-Dean Blumberg is chief of pediatric infectious diseases and associate professor in the Department of Pediatrics at UC Davis Children’s Hospital.
-He can discuss preventing and treating infections such as the novel coronavirus.
-He is also co-host of the Kids Considered podcast, a conversation between two pediatricians, discussing child health topics of interest to parents in plain, non-medical language.
+Dean Blumberg is chief of pediatric infectious diseases and associate professor in the Department of Pediatrics at UC Davis Children's Hospital.
+He can discuss preventing, treating and vaccinating against infections such as COVID-19.
+He is also co-host of the Kids Considered podcast, a conversation between two pediatricians on a variety of child health topics explained in plain language.

 Stuart Cohen is chief of infectious diseases at UC Davis Health.
 A physician, Cohen specializes in treating challenging syndromes linked with infectious diseases, infection and outbreak control, and the epidemiology of resistant microorganisms.
 His research focuses on developing new antimicrobial agents.
-He is available to comment on COVID-19.
+He is available to comment on COVID-19 its vaccines.

 Nam Tran is an associate clinical professor in the Department of Pathology and Laboratory Medicine who oversees COVID-19 testing efforts at UC Davis Health.
 Tran is a leading expert on the different types of testing done to determine if someone has COVID-19, and the equipment and materials needed to run those tests.
 He serves on Gov. Gavin Newsom's COVID-19 Testing Task Force, a public-private collaboration to more quickly increase coronavirus testing capacity.